Where do your animals come from?

 Can I surrender my animal to you?

-Life does not always go to plan.
+Before you consider surrendering your pet please speak with a behaviourist.
+Many issues can be solved simply and quickly with the correct approach.
+SAFE has two qualified behaviourists on staff who can give you free advice and if necessary assess, treat & help to train your animal for a reasonable fee.
+We feel it’s important to keep animals in their homes wherever possible, however life doesn’t always go to plan.
 Surrendering a pet is an extremely difficult decision to make but often the best option for everyone, and we aim to make the process as easy as possible.
 All we ask is that if you want to surrender because you’re at your wits end and your pet’s behaviour is driving you crazy, that you talk to us first.
-We have two trained behaviourists on the team who are happy to provide behavioural advice which may enable you to keep your pet.

 SAFE is a small charity and depending on how full we are, we can only take a very limited number of surrenders.
 If we can’t take your animal we can place you on a waiting list, however we won’t be able to give you a date when we will be able to take it.
 We have no premises to keep dogs and a severe lack of foster carers which makes it especially difficult and the chances are that another larger organisation will be able to help you sooner than we can.
 So we strongly recommend that you reach out to friends and family as well as trying larger organisations such as Sydney Dogs and Cats Home or the Cat Protection Society.